This information explains what to do at home if you have or might have COVID-19.Back to top

 Separate yourself from other people in your home

 - Choose a room in your home.
-Open the windows to help air flow.
 Stay in that room away from other people and pets as much as you can.

 - Use a separate bathroom, if you have one.

-- Wear a cloth face covering (such as a bandana, scarf, or handkerchief) over your nose and mouth if you need to be around other people or pets, even at home.
+- Wear a properly-fitted mask over your nose and mouth if you need to be around other people or pets, even at home.
+You do not need to wear a mask when you’re alone.

-- Don’t wear a cloth face covering if you have breathing problems when you wear it or if you can’t take it off by yourself.
+- Do not wear a mask if you have breathing problems when you wear it or if you cannot take it off by yourself.

 Cover your coughs and sneezes